Amend the Constitution

 In January 2010, when the Supreme Court issued its 5-4 decision in the Citizens United case, allowing unlimited campaign contributions by corporations and unions, Justice John Paul Stevens warned in his dissent that this decision “unleashes the floodgates” to a Niagara of corporate money into U.S. elections.

-The impact will be huge, especially but in congressional elections.
+The impact of that tsunami of cash was huge, especially in congressional elections.
 As early as May, six months before Election Day, SuperPACs had targeted $160 million on the battle for control of the U.S. Senate in states like Illinois, Ohio, New Hampshire, Pennsylvania, Wisconsin, and Florida.